Lyndseyfin/04-Code-Quiz/README.md

 Forth assignment

 ## HTML + JS + CSS
-- I created a randomized quiz with HTML and Javascript styled with CSS to create a randomized coding quiz with 5 questions
+- I created a randomized quiz with HTML and Javascript, mainly styled with CSS to create a randomized coding quiz with 5 questions
 - User will be prompted by computer to answer 5 questions
 - If user does not answer correctly, text will display in red and a statement of 'You are wrong!'
 - If user does answer correctly, text will display in teal and return a statement of 'You are correact!'